How to Lossless trim your AVC / H264 and HEVC / H265 files in Premiere Pro

 Open PlumePack Panel: Window -> Extensions -> PlumePack Panel.

-For now H265 codec is still in Beta mode, so to be able to trim a H265 file you will need to enable the beta mode in the Advanced Settings:
+For now H264 and H265 codecs are still in Beta mode, so to be able to trim a H264 or H265 file you will need to enable the beta mode in the Advanced Settings:

 To learn a bit more on all PlumePack options you can read this article

-Then just click on "PlumePack It!" and choose a folder to save your trimmed medias.
+Then just click on "PlumePack It!" and choose a folder to save your trimmed media.
 It also saves a copy of your project with files replaced by the trimmed files.

-At the end of the trimming process, the output choosen folder is opened with all your files inside the "Medias" directory.
+At the end of the trimming process, the output chosen folder is opened with all your files inside the "Media" directory.

 With highly compressed videos such as H264 and H265 the trimmed files will very often contain more frames than necessary (unused for editing) due to the nature of the compression.